scriptnull/docsv2/sources/pipelines/gettingStarted.md

 You can also filter this view by using Flags.
 Flags need to be included in your job and/or resource configurations to be available as a filter for SPOG.

+To view the tabular representation (Grid View) of your pipeline click on the table dropdown in the upper right corner.
+In this view you can see all of your resources and jobs in a list format.
+Using this view it's easy to see the details like latest version number and version name of multiple resources in a single view.

+Same functionlity that is available in SPOG is available in grid view also.
+You can trigger builds or cancel running builds.
+You can also soft-delete, restore or hard-delete your resources from here.
+Clicking on the name of any resource/job will open up a modal.
+For jobs it will display consoles and for resources it will display the versions.

 ---

 ##Filtering the SPOG view